KittyMcDonagh/kmcd-issue-tracking-project/README.md

 5. Clients must be able to run an issues and a features report that shows a list of the issues/features they have input and the issues that they have         flagged
 6. The app requires two perspectives, a client perspective and a vendor perspective
 7. Since the business contract is between the client and the vendor, not between one client and another, there are certain things a client should not be      able to do in relation to another clients' details - in the interests of data protection :
-   - While clients should be able to see other clients' issues and features, but they should _not_ be able to see another client's client code or name, nor   the user id of a user who is associated with another client (this includes user ids shown on issues/features and on comments)
+   - While clients should be able to see other clients' issues and features, but they should _not_ be able to see another client's client code or name, nor   the user id of a user who is associated with another client (this includes user ids shown on issues, features, and on comments)
    - Clients should not be able to edit / update another client's issues / features
    - A client should not have access to another client's reports
    - Clients **should** be able to see the user id of comments input by a user that is associated with the vendor